 The US conversion headlight wiring is a DISASTER but both headlights, parking signals, and turn signals work so I’m just going to install the Hellas and move on.

 I have had a nagging oil leak since my engine build.
 It hasn’t been obvious where it’s coming from.
 There is gritty oil above the exhaust manifolds, all along the passenger side of the block and frame rails, and all over the front of the engine.
 My best guess is from the front camshaft seal.
 This is the only seal not replaced in my engine build.
 I didn’t realize how easy it was to change at the time.
 Now, replacing it is basically like changing the timing belt.
 So much has to come off to get access.
 Easy to do once you’re in there.

 Oil Pan Ding & Oil Change

 I thought my oil leak was from a small ding under the drain bolt and oil was coming out under pressure.
 But since there is evidence of oil so far up on the engine this is unlikely.
 But I have a few drips over time and this small chunk should be addressed.
-JB Weld should take care of it.

 Nut & Bolt